johndwells/Minimee/README.md

 ## Want Bleeding Edge?

-This master branch will always contain the "stable" release of Minimee, where the version number should match what is listed on the [Full Documentation](http://johndwells.github.com/Minimee) page, as well as [on @devot-ee](http://devot-ee.com/add-ons/minimee) and on my [personal website](http://johndwells.com/software/minimee).
+The master branch will always contain the "stable" release of Minimee, where the version number should match what is listed on the [Full Documentation](http://johndwells.github.com/Minimee) page, as well as [on @devot-ee](http://devot-ee.com/add-ons/minimee) and on my [personal website](http://johndwells.com/software/minimee).

 To follow development of Version 2.x, refer to the [version2 branch](https://github.com/johndwells/Minimee/tree/version2).
-Note that the reported version number for that branch (e.g. `2.1.0` found in minimee/config.php) will not increment, despite any changes made.
-Version increments will always happen at the master branch first.
+Note that version increments will always happen at the master branch first.